Dynamic Control of Service Systems with Returns: Application to Design of Post-Discharge Hospital Readmission Prevention

-We next discuss two special cases of the intervention cost function, starting with the case where $C(\cdot)$ is linear, i.e., $C(p)= M (p_u - p)/(p_u-p_l)$ and $M$ is the cost of intervention at its highest level.
-We know from Proposition \ref{prop:linear_bangbang} that the optimal control policy is bang-bang (at all times, over the entire state space).
-The state space can thus be divided into two regions: one where no intervention is provided, resulting in the maximum return probability $p_u$, and another where the highest level of intervention is provided, resulting in the smallest return probability $p_l$.
+Consider the special case of a linear cost, i.e., $C(p)= M (p_u - p)/(p_u-p_l)$ where $M$ is the cost of intervention at its highest level.
+We know from Proposition \ref{prop:linear_bangbang} that the optimal control policy is bang-bang (at all times, over the entire state-space).
+In this case, the state-space can be divided into two regions: one where no intervention is provided (with return probability $p_u$), and another where the highest level of intervention is provided (with return probability $p_l$).
 The part of the boundary in $\cC$ corresponds to the points whose clearing time $\tau$ satisfies,

 i.e., a single line which divides the two regions, and it represents the states with a queue clearing in $\tau$ time units.
 This single line of the form $x + (1-e^{-\nu\tau})y = a$ completely characterizes the optimal policy for states in the congested region $\cC$.

-Although for simplicity we assume a continuously differentiable intervention cost function, the results of Theorem \ref{policystructure} also apply to convex continuous cost functions with countably many nondifferentiable points.
-For example, given a piece-wise linear cost function, the optimal policy for states in $\cC$ takes the form of multiple lines dividing the state space into regions where the optimal return probability is constant within each region and switches when crossing the boundaries of the regions.
-We illustrate the structure of optimal policies for different intervention costs using examples in Section \ref{subsec:examples}.
+Similarly, for a piecewise linear cost function, the optimal policy for states in $\cC$ takes the form of multiple lines dividing the state-space into regions where the optimal return probability is constant within each region and switches when crossing the boundaries of the regions.